Academy of Media Arts Cologne

-The Academy of Media Arts Cologne (KHM) is the art and film school of the state of North Rhine Westphalia.
+The Academy of Media Arts Cologne (KunstHochschule für Medien Köln) is the art and film school of the state of North Rhine Westphalia.
 It was founded 1989 in Cologne, Germany.
 Notable artists and filmmakers who studied or taught at the academy include Rosa Barba, VALIE EXPORT, Karen Eliot, Marcel Odenbach, Jürgen Klauke, Phil Collins, Peter Lilienthal, Sophie Maintigneux, Julia Scher, Anthony Moore, Johannes Wohnseifer, Werner Nekes, Hans Weingartner, Jacob Kirkegaard, Sebastian Strasser, Li Yang, Beate Gütschow, Ubermorgen, Varvara & Mar, Joana Moll.

 History

 The Academy of Media Arts Cologne (Kunsthochschule für Medien Köln, KHM) was established in 1989 by the state of North Rhine-Westphalia as a new type of art institution focused on media arts.
 The initiative was driven by the state's Ministry of Science and Research, aiming to create an interdisciplinary educational model that integrated art, film, and media theory.

 The academy officially commenced operations on October 15, 1990, enrolling 25 students in a postgraduate diploma program titled "Audiovisual Media."
 In 1994, the institution expanded its offerings to include an undergraduate diploma program in the same field.
 Both programs were restructured and renamed "Mediale Künste" (Media Arts) in 2010.
 The undergraduate program spans nine semesters, while the postgraduate program covers four semesters.

 In 2004, KHM introduced a doctoral program (Dr. phil.) focusing on the intersection of artistic inquiry and academic research.